useblocks/sphinx-safety/tools/sphinx-needs/features.rst

           }
       ]

-   .. error:: Invalid link type used in a need
+   .. fault:: Invalid link type used in a need
       :id: ER_SN_INVALID_LINK_TYPE

       If a link type is not defined in the configuration, Sphinx-Needs will raise an error during the build process.

-   .. error:: Link type value is not valid
+   .. fault:: Link type value is not valid
       :id: ER_SN_INVALID_LINK_TYPE_VALUE

       If a link type value does not match the expected format or type, Sphinx-Needs